kyma-project/kyma/docs/console/03-04-headless-cms-in-console.md

 The source files are uploaded directly to the given storage without any modifications, except for the following source types:

-- `asyncapi` that the CMS AsyncAPI Service validates and, if required, converts them to version 2.0 and the `json` format.
+- `asyncapi` that the CMS AsyncAPI Service validates and, if required, converts to version 2.0 and the `json` format.
 - `markdown` from which the Asset Metadata Service extracts front matter metadata.

 ![Specification types](./assets/spec-types.svg)